TomerGat/anagram_sort/README.md

 # anagram_sort
 Algorithm that sorts a list of words into groups of algorithms.
-The current algorithm runs at O(n^3) runtime efficiency.
+The current algorithm runs at O(n^3) runtime efficiency, currently working on a more efficient solution.